Join millions of Canadians who have already trusted Loans Canada

 Pros

-If you go with the variable rate you stand to save more money in comparison to a fixed rate depending on what’s happening with the prime rate from the central bank.
-This is because as the prime rate lowers, the interest rate on your mortgage lowers.
-When the prime rates lower, so does the variable rate meaning more money can go toward paying off the principal.
-The more money that goes into the principal, the less you pay on interest and the faster you can pay off the mortgage.
+• More affordable when the prime rate dips.
+If you go with the variable rate, you stand to save more money compared to a fixed rate.
+Depending on what’s happening with the prime rate from the central bank.
+As the prime rate lowers, the interest rate on your mortgage decreases.
+In this case, more money can go toward paying off the principal.

 Cons